Paul Motian: Biography

+Death

-Motian died on November 22, 2011, at New York's Mount Sinai Hospital of complications from myelodysplastic syndrome.
+Motian died on November 22, 2011 at the age of 80 at New York's Mount Sinai Hospital of complications from myelodysplastic syndrome.

 Box set releases

 CAM Jazz released a box set titled Paul Motian in September 2010.
 This release compiles a number of albums which were originally issued by the Soul Note label: The Story of Maryam, Jack of Clubs, Misterioso, Notes (with Paul Bley), One Time Out (with Bill Frisell and Joe Lovano) and Flux and Change (duet with Enrico Pieranunzi).

 In November 2012, Winter & Winter released Paul Motian on Broadway Vol. 1, 2, 3, 4, 5 which collects the five volumes of On Broadway into a single set.

 ECM Records released a box set titled Paul Motian in April 2013, as part of the label's continuing Old & New Masters Edition series.
-This set compiles the six albums that Motian recorded for ECM between 1972 and 1984; Conception Vessel, Tribute, Dance, Le Voyage, Psalm and It Should've Happened a Long Time Ago.
+This set compiles the six albums that Motian recorded for ECM between 1972 and 1984: Conception Vessel, Tribute, Dance, Le Voyage, Psalm and It Should've Happened a Long Time Ago.

 Posthumous releases

 The first posthumous release to feature Motian was Sunrise by the Masabumi Kikuchi Trio (with Thomas Morgan), released in March 2012 by ECM.
 This was followed in July 2012 by Owls Talk by Alexandra Grimal (also featuring Lee Konitz and Gary Peacock), released by Harmonia Mundi.

 Two live recordings, led by pianist Enrico Pieranunzi, have been released by CAM Jazz; New York Reflections: Live at Birdland (with Steve Swallow) was released in October 2012 (exclusively in vinyl format), while Live at the Village Vanguard (with Marc Johnson) was issued in March 2013.

 CAM Jazz reissued One Time Out in March 2013, in 180g vinyl format.
 A compact disc edition is supplied with it.
-One Time Out was also issued on CD as part of the CAM Jazz Paul Motian boxset.
+One Time Out was also issued on CD as part of the CAM Jazz Paul Motian box set.

+In 2023, Frozen Reeds released "Duo in Concert," recordings of Motian freely improvising with Derek Bailey, from their two known live performances.